 Hearing aids may not bring you instant gratification.
 To achieve better hearing, you may have to work at it daily.
 The ability to hear again can be relearned.
-It may take a few days or it may take a week or two.
-The most successful hearing aid users will gladly tell you their time spent in practice with a patient, willing and positive attitude was the most important step to achieving success.
+It may take a few days, or it may take a week or two.
+The most successful hearing aid users will gladly tell you their time spent in practice with a patient, willing and positive attitude was the most crucial step to achieving success.

 Focus on your improvement.
 You will be achieving a significant percentage of improvement over how you would hear without hearing aids.
-Your 'hearing aids' job is to help you hear better, not perfectly, although, with recent technological advances perfection may not be too far away!
+Your 'hearing aids' job is to help you hear better, not perfectly, although, with recent technological advances, perfection may not be too far away!

-The soft sharp sounds you hear are normal.
+The soft, sharp sounds you hear are normal.
 These are the soft, high-frequency sounds you have been missing.
 Your hearing aids are giving these sounds back to you.
 These are the sounds that will let you better understand speech.

-Hearing aids may not give instant gratification, it could take a few days or a week or two but stick with it and you will achieve listening delight.
+Hearing aids may not give instant gratification; it could take a few days or a week or two but stick with it, and you will achieve listening delight.

-I wish you well and thank you for reading.
+I wish you well, and thank you for reading.